bjoerrrn/EV-Charging-Monitor-for-Raspberry-Pi/README.md

 ## Features
 - Reads charging rate and consumed energy from a web-based wallbox interface.
 - Uses **Selenium** to extract data dynamically.
+- Supported notification channels: Discord, ntfy, Pushover
-- Sends notifications to **Discord** when charging starts, stops, and after 5 minutes: charging rate.
+- Sends notifications when charging starts, stops, and after 5 minutes: charging rate.
-- Sends a notification to **Discord** after charging stopped, summarizing consumed energy and time.
+- Sends a notification after charging stopped, summarizing consumed energy and time.
 - If a fixed price per kWh is configured, the energy consumed between cable connected/disconnected will be summarized in Euro.
-- Sends a notification to **Discord** when the cable was connected or disconnected.
+- Sends a notification when the cable was connected or disconnected.
 - **Prevents false positives** by only detecting charging above **1.0 kW**.
 - **Handles missing values gracefully**.